 - Make an application for a parent capacity order which requires a parent to partake in a program, course or treatment designed to improve their parenting skills;

 - Make an application to the Children’s Court for any other care order.
 A care order is a Court order which regulates the care and protection provided for a child or young person.

-If you are being investigated by FACS or are presently involved in Children’s Court proceedings concerning your children, we recommend that you contact our office and arrange an appointment to see one of our Children & Young Persons Law Solicitors in our Sydney office.
-By appointment, we can also arrange a time for you to see one of our lawyers at a branch office.
-For a complete listing please see our "Locations" tab.
+If you are being investigated by DCJ or are presently involved in Children’s Court proceedings concerning your children, we recommend that you contact our firm by telephone on (02) 9233 4048 or email at firstname.lastname@example.org and arrange an appointment to see one of our Children & Young Persons Law Solicitors.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.

 Sorry, but no Articles are available at this time.

 Sorry, but no FAQs are available at this time.